Tinnitus

 In a two-way process, tinnitus awareness, volume and prominence are typically influenced by anxiety, depression and stress.
 The onset and/or aggravation of tinnitus can be a highly distressing or even traumatic experience, tapping into the primeval parts of the brain where sounds (including tinnitus) are evaluated to identify potential threats to one’s safety, wellbeing and survival.
 If this is the case, an intense tinnitus reaction can be involuntarily maintained or become enhanced, so the process of tinnitus habituation is impeded.

-Tinnitus therapy assesses each person’s individual barriers towards habituation, aiming to help them achieve a more comfortable coexistence with their tinnitus.
+Tinnitus therapy assesses and treats each person’s individual barriers towards habituation, aiming to help them achieve a more comfortable coexistence with their tinnitus.

 DWM audiologist discussing management strategies for tinnitus